-You will be given a planner on your first day at Brookfield.
-A planner is a bit like a diary, it will contain lots of important information that you will need in lessons.
+You will be given a Student Organiser on your first day at Brookfield.
+It is a bit like a diary as it containsgoo lots of important information that you will need in lessons.
 Sometimes staff might ask you to write some information about some classwork or homework in your planner.
 You must have your planner in school every day.
 Your form tutor will sign your planner each week and your parents should sign it every weekend.
 It is also a good place for your parents to write a note for your form tutor if needed.

 Do I bring all my school books to school every day?

 No, you should only pack your bag with the equipment you need for that day.
 You will have too many books to bring them all the time.
-Checking your timetable and packing your bag the night before is a really good habit to get into.
+Checking your timetable and packing your bag the night before is a good habit to get into.

 Where do I pay in money to put on my account?